Kristina Cammen

 Undergraduate Research Assistant, Marine Sciences

-Zoe Reed is currently a senior majoring in Marine Sciences.
-In the Cammen Lab, she works to support ongoing laboratory and data analysis projects that aim to improve our understanding of marine mammal health.
+Sydney Ulland is currently a sophomore majoring in Marine Sciences.
+In the Cammen Lab, she is a member of our collaborative research team working with the marine mammal stranding network to better understand phocine distemper virus.
+She also supports other ongoing laboratory and data analysis projects that aim to improve our understanding of marine mammal health.

 Prior Lab Members